 Take in the museum’s almost-360-degree view of downtown and consider the changes over time.
 To begin, we’ll focus on the Hill Building, Arts Council (formerly City Hall and Central High School), Liggett and Myers buildings, and NC Mutual tower.

-Visitors can step into the Story Room to record a personal memory about Durham’s past.
+Visitors can step into the Story Room to record a personal memory about Durham’s past in.
 They can also explore memories others have shared or browse through old, local yearbooks.
-Stories recorded in the Story Room will be archived by the Durham County Library.
+Stories recorded in the Story Room will be archived on the Museum’s SoundCloud or YouTube channel.